fmemuir/COASTGUARD/README.md

 We are in testing phase and not currently taking contributions, but please [reach out to Freya](mailto:f.muir.1@research.gla.ac.uk) with suggestions!

 ## Authors and acknowledgements
-This tool is heavily based on work by Kilian Vos at University of New South Wales.
+This tool is heavily based on work by Kilian Vos ([github: kvos](https://github.com/kvos)) at University of New South Wales.
 The veg adaptation for the tool was originally conceived by Freya Muir and Martin Hurst, and was executed, tested and refined by Freya Muir and Luke Richardson-Foulger.
-Please see these papers for more details:
+Please see these papers for more information: